Dakota (band): Runaway (1984)

 After the 1980–1981 The Game Tour was over, and without tour support, the band lost several members, including Bill McHale, Jeff Mitchell, Lou Cossa and Tony Romano.
 Auditions for replacements were held during January and February 1982.
 Keyboard player and guitarist Rick Manwiller, previously from progressive rock band Steph, joined early that year.
 After working on new material during 1982, Dakota traveled to Los Angeles in early 1983 to record their second album, titled Runaway (MCA-5502) on the MCA label, engineered by Humberto Gatica and produced by Danny Seraphine.
 The lineup consisted of Jerry Hludzik and Bill Kelly on guitars and vocals, Danny Seraphine on drums and Rick Manwiller on keys.
 Several guest and session artists also appeared on the album, including guitarists Richie Zito and Paul Jackson, bassist Neil Stubenhaus, Rolling Stones sax-player Ernie Watts, Chicago vocalist Bill Champlin, Chicago keyboardist Robert Lamm and Toto keyboardist Steve Porcaro.
-Runaway was released in 1984, but in the absence of promotional- and tour backing from Columbia Records the album did not achieve the chart success the band anticipated.
+Runaway was released in 1984, but in the absence of promotional- and tour backing from MCA Records the album did not achieve the chart success the band anticipated.

 In 2002 Runaway was re-released on compact disc and in digital format and soon garnered acclaim from critics and fans alike as one of the most underrated AOR records of the 1980s.
 In 2011 Swedish based band Houston covered the title track from the Runaway album for inclusion on their Relaunch album.
 The single was featured in the Red Bull short film Danny MacAskill's Imaginate in 2013.